 - 2015

 Kathrin Karsay & Desirée Schmuck: 'Weak, sad, and lazy fatties'.
-The effects of reality weight loss TV shows on adolescents' explicit and implicit stereotypes toward obese people (joint proposal)
+The effects of reality weight loss TV shows on adolescents' explicit and implicit stereotypes toward obese people (Joint Proposal)

 - 2014